vivmk/techaware/content/posts/burp-suite-pro.md

 ---

-Now extract the downlaoded `BurpSuite_Pro_2020.9.zip`.
+Now extract the downlaoded `BurpSuite_Pro_2020.9.zip` file.
 Use the password: 311138 if prompted.
-You will see three `.jar` files and one `.txt` file.
-Open the folder.
+You will see three `.jar` files and one `.txt` file inside.
+In the same folder:

 - Press and hold Shift key and right click on the screen.
 Click open `Command Prompt` or `Windows Powershell` window here.
 - Paste and run the following command: